 Q 100: How will consumers’ Medicare prescription drug “donut hole” be affected?

 The ACA began closing the “donut hole” in 2011, and it was closed entirely effective for 2019.
-The donut hole was closed by combining a discount on the cost of brand-name drugs and a gradual increase in the share of prescription drug costs for both generics and brand name drugs that the Medicare Part D plan pays, until a beneficiary only owes 25% of the total cost.
-In the standard plan, Medicare beneficiaries whose prescription drug costs are greater than the Part D deductible will need to pay only a 25% coinsurance rate (after meeting the plan’s deductible, if any) until their expenditures reach the catastrophic level.
-In other plans, cost-sharing may vary.
+For 2025, not only is there no donut hole, but the maximum out-of-pocket expense will be $2000 for drugs covered by Part D drug plans and Medicare Advantage plans with drug coverage.

 For more information, contact Medicare at www.medicare.gov or 1-800-MEDICARE or the [insert name of SHIP] at [insert contact information].